stormreply/slt-repo-template/README.md

 Follow these steps in order to explore this demo:

-1. [REPLACE] Provide a sequence of steps here that the user should follow in order to profit in the best way from this demo.
-In your description of steps, assume users have solid knowledge of the AWS Console, but not more.
+1. <!-- BEGIN_REPLACE -->Provide a sequence of steps here that the user should follow in order to profit in the best way from this demo.
+In your description of steps, assume users have solid knowledge of the AWS Console, but not more.<!-- END_REPLACE -->
-1. ...
+1. <!-- BEGIN_REPLACE --> ... <!-- END_REPLACE -->

 ## Terraform Docs